Skip to main content

 That route-out matters because a compatible gateway does not solve Anthropic's own consumer phone-verification or supported-region rules for a normal Claude account.
 It solves a different access problem.
 Keeping those contracts separate is part of reading Claude verification correctly.

-That is a narrower answer than many search results offer, but it is a more useful one.
+That is a narrower answer than many workaround-heavy summaries offer, but it is a more useful one.
 Once you know which branch you are actually in, the next move usually gets much simpler and much safer.

 FAQ